Reiten966/Polyformer/STL/PolyTools/README.md

 ## PolyPlane

-Used for sharpening bearings, achieving a better cutting performance.
+Used for sharpening bearings, achieving a better cutting performance

 -4x M3x8mm